Ph.D. Requirements in ORIE

 This should describe your objectives in pursuing the Ph.D. degree program in ORIE.

 Please upload within the online application a copy of a transcript from each college or university you have attended.
 Please do not send transcripts through the postal mail.
-Hard copies of official transcripts will be requested for admitted students only.
+Official transcripts will be requested for admitted students only.

 Letters of Recommendation